-The following table and accompanying narrative present information, as of November 12, 2021, regarding the individuals who are expected to serve as our executive officers following the completion of the separation.
-Some of our executive officers are currently executive officers and employees of Exelon, but will cease to hold such positions at Exelon upon the consummation of the separation.
+The following table and accompanying narrative present information, as of December 6, 2021, regarding the individuals who are expected to serve as our executive officers following the completion of the separation.
+Some of our executive officers are currently executive officers of Exelon but will cease to hold such positions at Exelon upon the consummation of the separation.

-Name Age Position with Constellation Joseph Dominguez President and Chief Executive Officer Daniel Eggers Executive Vice President and Chief Financial Officer Kathleen Barrón Executive Vice President and Chief Strategy Officer Bryan Hanson Executive Vice President and Chief Generation Officer Mike Koehler Executive Vice President and Chief Administration Officer James McHugh Executive Vice President and Chief Commercial Officer David Dardis Executive Vice President and General Counsel
+Name Age Position with Constellation Joseph Dominguez 56 President and Chief Executive Officer Daniel Eggers 46 Executive Vice President and Chief Financial Officer Kathleen Barrón 51 Executive Vice President and Chief Strategy Officer Bryan Hanson 56 Executive Vice President and Chief Generation Officer Mike Koehler 54 Executive Vice President and Chief Administration Officer James McHugh 50 Executive Vice President and Chief Commercial Officer David Dardis 49 Executive Vice President and General Counsel

 Joseph Dominguez.
-Mr. Dominguez has more than 20 years of experience in the energy industry, having most recently served since 2018 as Chief Executive Officer of ComEd, an Exelon company which serves more than 4,000,000 residential and business customers in Illinois.
+Mr. Dominguez has more than 20 years of experience in the energy industry, having most recently served since 2018 as Chief Executive Officer of ComEd, an Exelon company that serves more than 4,000,000 residential and business customers in Illinois.
 Prior to serving in that position, Mr. Dominguez served from 2012 to 2018 as Exelon's Executive Vice President of Governmental and Regulatory Affairs and Public Policy where he led the development and implementation of federal, state, and regional governmental, regulatory, and public policy strategies.
-Mr. Dominguez earned his bachelor's degree in mechanical engineering from the New Jersey Institute of Technology and his law degree from Rutgers University School of Law.

 Daniel Eggers.
 Mr. Eggers is a seasoned financial industry professional and most recently served since 2018 as Exelon's Senior Vice President of Corporate Finance where he led Exelon's management of investor relations, treasury, corporate planning, corporate financial operations, and insurance.
 From 2016 to 2018, Mr. Eggers served as Exelon's Senior Vice President of Investor Relations where he served as the primary interface with Exelon's institutional investors and sell-side analysts.
-Prior to joining Exelon, Mr. Eggers spent 18 years with Credit Suisse where he served in a variety of positions including managing director in the Investment Banking Division, as a member of the Equity Research department where he covered regulated utility, integrated power and independent power producer stocks, and as co-head of U.S. Energy Research where he had macro coverage responsibilities for the power sector as well as wind energy and carbon policy.
-Mr. Eggers received a bachelor's degree in finance from Texas Christian University and received the Chartered Financial Analyst designation in 2000.
+Prior to joining Exelon, Mr. Eggers spent 18 years with Credit Suisse where he served in a variety of positions including managing director in the Investment Banking Division.
+He was also a member of the Equity Research department where he covered regulated utility, integrated power and independent power producer stocks, and served as co-head of U.S. Energy Research where he had macro coverage responsibilities for the power sector as well as wind energy and carbon policy.

 Kathleen Barrón.
 Ms. Barrón leads the Company's management of strategy, public policy, sustainability, corporate development, communications, corporate relations and philanthropy.
 Ms. Barrón joined Exelon in 2010 and served in a variety of positions, most recently as Exelon's Executive Vice President of Government and Regulatory Affairs since 2018 where she led the development and implementation of federal, state and regional governmental, regulatory and public policy strategies, and managed wholesale market design advocacy in each of the regional markets where Generation operates.
 Prior to joining Exelon, she served as Deputy General Counsel at the Federal Energy Regulatory Commission where she advised the Commission on all aspects of its responsibilities and represented the Commission before Congress, government agencies, and industry groups.
-Ms. Barrón received a bachelor's degree in political science from American University and her law degree from the University of Houston Law Center.